Meopham Community Academy's current catering for school lunches is provided by TCS Independent Ltd.

 TCS Independent Ltd are based in Northfleet, Kent and started business in 1999 out of a desire to create a catering company that would specialise in providing primary school children with a meal that they would actually eat and enjoy without compromising on quality and nutritional value.

-Hot school lunches must be paid for online through the SQuid Online payment facility (see link below).
-SQuid is easy to use and you can view your account anytime.
-You can also access your account by downloading the app 'sQuidcard'.
+Hot school lunches must be paid for online through the Parentmail payment facility (see link below).
+Parentmail is easy to use and you can top up or view your account balance at anytime on a laptop/tablet/smartphone.

 If you have any questions on the system please direct them to TCS on 01474 338739.